acoyfellow/UserDO/README.md

 {
   // ...other config...
-  "main": "src/index.ts", // or your entry file "durable_objects": {
+  "main": "src/index.ts", // or your entry file "vars": {
+    "JWT_SECRET": "your-jwt-secret"
+  },
+  "durable_objects": {
     "bindings": [
       {
         "name": "USERDO",  // This is the variable you'll use in env.USERDO "class_name": "UserDO" // This must match the exported class name }
     ]
   }